ikuhamada/state-doc/about.rst

 * Electronic structure analysis: band structure and density of states
 * Vibrational mode analysis via the finite difference method

+`An interface <https://gitlab.com/morikawa-lab-osakau/ase-state-interface.git>`_  to `Atomic Simulation Environment <https://wiki.fysik.dtu.dk/ase/>`_ has been developed, which allows one to use advanced methods such as efficient structural optimization and transition state search.

 Developers
 ----------